Story

 colour illustration of Joseph Bologne who wears a blue coat and carries a sword

-The French Revolution began in 1789, and deeply affected Joseph's later life.
+The French Revolution began in 1789.
+It deeply affected Joseph's later life.
 He decided to enlist in the Revolutionary Army, fighting for liberty and equality.

 In September 1792, a cavalry of volunteers from the West Indies and Africa was founded, with Joseph serving as a colonel.
 It was called the Légion nationale des Américains & du midi but was often later referred to as the Légion Saint-Georges due to Joseph's outstanding performance.
 It was the first all-Black army regiment in Europe.